 SCOPE OF STATEMENT

 1. Transfers of financial assets take many forms.
 Accounting for transfers in which the transferor has no continuing involvement with the transferred financial assets or with the transferee are generally straightforward.
 However, transfers of financial assets often occur in which the transferor has some continuing involvement either with the assets transferred or with the transferee.
 Examples of continuing involvement include, but are not limited to, servicing arrangements, recourse or guarantee arrangements, agreements to purchase or redeem transferred financial assets, options written or held, derivative financial instruments that are entered into contemporaneously with, or in contemplation of the transfer, arrangements to provide financial support, pledges of collateral, and the transferor’s beneficial interests in the transferred financial assets.
 Transfers of financial assets with continuing involvement raise issues about the circumstances under which the transfers should be considered as sales of all or part of the assets or as secured borrowings.
 An objective in accounting for transfers of financial assets is for each reporting entity that is a party to the transaction to recognize only assets it controls and liabilities it has incurred, to derecognize assets only when control has been surrendered, and to derecognize liabilities only when they have been extinguished.
 Sales and other transfers may frequently result in a disaggregation of financial assets and liabilities into components, which become separate assets and liabilities.
+The guidance in this statement also applies to transactions in which servicing assets are transferred with loans retained by the transferor.

 Disclosures

 24. Disclosures required by this statement may be reported in the aggregate for similar transfers if separate reporting of each transfer would not provide more useful information to financial statement users.
 A transferor shall disclose how similar transfers are aggregated.
 A transferor shall distinguish transfers that are accounted for as sales from transfers that are accounted for as secured borrowings.
+If specific disclosures are required for a particular form of a transferor's continuing involvement by other SSAPs, the transferor shall provide the information required in (a) through (c) with a cross-reference to the separate notes to financial statements so a financial statement user can understand the risks retained in the transfer.
 In determining whether to aggregate the disclosures for multiple transfers, the reporting entity shall consider quantitative and qualitative information about the characteristics of the transferred financial assets.
 For example, consideration should be given, but not limited, to the following:

 The nature of the transferor’s continuing involvement.